xma711/notebook/iot/wsn/README.md

 WSNs --> high heterogeneity --> different proprietary and non-proprietary solutions, delaying a large-scale deployment of WSN technologies to obtain a virtual wide sensor network able to integrate all existing sensor networks.

 "the current trend is to use the internet protocol to achieve native connectivity between WSNs and the internet".
-(Personally i think this eases many problems.)
+(This may ease many problems.)

 "following trend of web mashups", end users can create applications mixing real-world devices such as home appliances with virtual services on the web.

-Non-ip solutions: Zigbee, Z-Wave, Insteon, Waveenis (the latter 2 may already die..)..
+Non-ip solutions: Zigbee, Z-Wave, Insteon, Waveenis (the latter 2 may already die..)

 Zigbee: phy layer + mac layer + network layer + application layer. phy and mac are defined by 802.15.4, rest by zigbee specification.
 Support tree and mesh topology;